StochLab/VIP-Loco/README.md

 ### Installation

-This repository is a modified version of [WMP-Loco](https://wmp-loco.github.io/), modifications roughly include our method, **Warp** backend for depth processing, **JAX** for planning, and additional robot platforms.
+This repository is a modified version of [WMP-Loco](https://wmp-loco.github.io/).
+Modifications roughly include our method, the **Warp** backend for fast depth processing, **JAX** for planning, and additional robot platforms.

 #### Prerequisites